Informing the IASB

 Mahmoud Al-Kilani (University of Applied Sciences and Arts Northwestern Switzerland, Switzerland)

-James Bowden (University of Strathclyde, UK)
+James Bowden (Strathclyde Business School, UK)

 Understanding Cash Flows: How Do Professional Investors Use Cash Flow Information?

-Shannon Garavaglia (University of Pittsburgh, USA
+Shannon Garavaglia (University of Pittsburgh, USA)

 Cassie Mongold (University of Illinois Urbana-Champaign, USA)